 Making the Right Choice for You

-With other family members at rehab with you, you may rely on your pre-existing relationships so much that you can’t forge any new, healthy relationships with anyone else in the program.
+With other family members at rehab with you, you may rely on your pre-existing relationships.
+So much so, that you can’t forge any new, healthy relationships with anyone else in the program.
 Alternatively, with another family member present, you’ll be able to encourage and motivate each other as you through recovery.

 Family Therapy During Recovery

-Family therapy is an important part of the recovery process, regardless of whether family and friends are attending the same program.
+Family therapy is an important part of the recovery process.
+This is true whether family and friends are attending the same program or not.
 During family therapy, family members can discuss their concerns and how to move forward with their loved ones in recovery.
 While family members that are going through recovery at the same time at separate facilities won’t be able to engage in therapy until they leave rehab, family members that are recovering in the same program can go through this therapy together.

 While the details of what will be required in family therapy depend on the rehab facility, therapy for family members overcoming addiction will focus on healing the relationships from any damages caused by substance abuse.
 Additionally, this therapy will work to eliminate any codependency that has developed as a result of family members using drugs together.

 Though codependency is usually thought of in regards to couples seeking treatment, it can occur between close family members.
-You can recognize a codependent familial relationship through the following:
+Recognize a codependent familial relationship through the following:

 - You tie your sense of self-worth to your family members.